sqlfluff/sqlfluff/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :code:`[sqlfluff:layout]` section of the config controls the treatment of spacing and line breaks across all rules.
-To understand more about this section see the section of the docs dedicated to layout: :ref:`layoutconfig`.
+To understand more about this section, see the section of the docs dedicated to layout: :ref:`layoutconfig`.